kelseyhightower/google-cloud-functions-go/README.md

 This project contains a collection of tutorials and hacks for using Go with [Google Cloud Functions](https://cloud.google.com/functions).

+## Disclaimer
+This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.

 ## How it Works

 Google Cloud Functions only supports node.js so shims must be used to wrap calls to Go code.
 The `cloud-functions-go-shim` binary bridges node.js and Go functions.
 Each Go function to be executed must be exported from a [Go plugin](https://golang.org/pkg/plugin/).